By: Theodore P. Watson, Esq.

 (3) the expanded affiliated group which after the acquisition includes the entity does not have substantial business activities in the foreign country in which or under the law of which the entity is created or organized when compared to the total business activities of such expanded affiliated group.

-What is the Effect on Your Government Contract?
+Effect on Your Government Contract?

 The general rule is that the government should to contract to inverted domestic corporations.
 However, the Federal Acquisition Regulations (FAR) that implement the restrictions on government contracting with inverted domestic corporations generally reflect that agencies “shall” waive the prohibition when a waiver is determined to be “required in the interest of national security.”
 See FAR 9.108-4 providing that the prohibition “may” be waived in such circumstances.